-We recently spoke to Zach Deas, owner of Deas Millwork in Semmes, AL, and current chair of AWI-QCP’s board of directors, about the Architectural Woodwork Standards (AWS) and the updates AWI is currently making to some of the standards.
+We recently spoke to Zach Deas, owner of Deas Millwork in Semmes, AL, and current chair of AWI-QCP’s board of directors, about the AWI Standards of Architectural Woodwork and the updates AWI is currently making to some of the standards.

 You can also listen to this blog post as a podcast hosted by QCP’s Executive Director, Randy Estabrook.
 Listen now.